sourcebots/volunteer-docs/content/guides/booking-tech-day.md

 ---
-title: Booking a tech day
+title: Booking a Tech Day
 ---

 During a competition, we host multiple events throughout the year called tech days where the competitors have the opportunity to come to the university and work on their robots whilst also receiving mentoring from us!